Choosing the right training contract for your graduate career in law

 - Mid-tier law firms – although smaller than their magic circle counterparts, they are substantial legal powerhouses.
 Firms such as Ashurst, Macfarlanes and Taylor Wessing boast headline-grabbing deals and significant City clients.
 They tend to recruit between 20 and 50 trainees a year.

-- Regional law firms – these law firms are often not as large as the City giants, but attract the same quality of work and clients as their London equivalents.
+- Regional or national law firms – these law firms are often not as large as the City giants, but attract the same quality of work and clients as their London equivalents.
 Think: Osborne Clarke, Burges Salmon and Mills & Reeve.
 They can offer the best of many options: top-quality work with, potentially, a better work/life balance.

 - US law firms – a number of firms whose head offices are in the US now have bases in London (eg Covington & Burling and White & Case).
 Like giant firms and mid-tier firms, they are involved with high value commercial work but tend to offer a smaller number of training contracts (typically 10–30).